ZhaochengD/Course_Data_Acquisition/index.md

   Figure3.7 The physical model connected with circuit
 </p>

 There is one thing left that even though we have all the sensor in the right place and the sensor can work correctly, people cannot see the sensed data in real time.
 We try to connect all the light sensors to the openchirp website so all the light sensor data can be visualized on the openchirp website.
 We first used “wget” command download the “cacert.pem” file from the website.
 Then followed the tutorial set up our first device and used the template code fullfuilled the function of transmitting data to the openchirp website.
-The graph below is the visualization of light sensor.
+The figure below is the visualization of light sensor.

 <p align="center">
   <img src="./img/openchirp.jpeg" width="250">